checkout/checkout-woocommerce-plugin/readme.txt

 **Webhook URL:**
 http://example.com/?wc-api=wc_checkoutcom_webhook

-After the plugin has been configured, customers will be able to choose Uprise as a valid payment method.
+After the plugin has been configured, customers will be able to choose Uprise Payment as a valid payment method.

 == Changelog ==
 v4.4.7-a 27th September 2022